 - Bibs – As you know feeding can be messy so I always put 2 bibs in my nappy bag.
 I’m very biased because I recommend using our brand of bibs.
 They are adjustable, Australian made, superior quality, and made by me.

 - Food – For older babies, you will need to pack food.
-I won’t go into specifics in what food to pack as each baby feeds different and at a varied age.
+I won’t go into specifics in what food to pack as each baby feeds differently and at a varied age.
 We did however used a thermos to keep her food warm.

 - Spoon – We always kept a spoon in the nappy bag.
 The spoon we had would change colour when based on the food’s temperature.
 This way we could tell if the food was too hot.